Skip to main content

 Founder & IT Consultant

-Synology NAS Review 2026: Complete Guide to Business Network Storage
+Synology NAS Review 2026: Best Models for Small Business Storage

 Key Takeaway

-Synology's 2026 NAS lineup presents a clear trade-off: industry-leading software maturity paired with aging hardware specifications.
-After testing the DS925+ and analyzing the October 2025 drive policy reversal, this review examines whether Synology remains the optimal choice for small business storage in an increasingly competitive market.
+Synology is still a strong NAS choice when software reliability matters more than the newest hardware.
+Its 2026 lineup presents a clear trade-off: mature DSM software paired with aging hardware specifications.
+After reviewing the DS925+ specifications, current DSM changes, and small-business deployment requirements, this review examines whether Synology remains the best fit for small business storage in an increasingly competitive market.

-The DS925+ continues using the AMD Ryzen V1500B processor from 2018 and removes the 10GbE expansion slot found in its predecessor.
-However, Synology reversed its controversial drive compatibility restrictions, now supporting standard third-party drives.
+The DS925+ continues using the AMD Ryzen V1500B processor from 2018 and drops the 10GbE expansion slot found in its predecessor.
+The newer 5-bay DS1525+ restores a modular 10GbE option, and Synology has reversed its drive compatibility restrictions, now supporting standard third-party drives.

 This review provides detailed analysis to help businesses of all sizes—from five-person startups to 50-employee organizations—make informed storage investment decisions based on their specific requirements and budget constraints.